kdaisho/super-simple-recipes/posts/vegitable-stir-fry.md

 - 3 Tablespoons - Oyster sauce
 - 1 Tablespoon - Soy sauce
 - 1 Tablespoon - Garlic or Sriracha sauce
-- 4 Tablespoon - Cornstarch
+- 1 Tablespoon - Cornstarch
 - 1 Tablespoon - Water

 ## Steps

 ### Massage the meat with 1 tablespoon sake and a bit of salt

-- Stir meat with 1 tablespoon sake and salt
+- Mix meat with 1 tablespoon sake and salt

 ### Stir meat